The HRV (heart rate variability) - Everything you need to know!

-- eat well before going to bed
+- eat clearly before going to bed

-- replace juices with water (juices often contain large amounts of sugar)
+- Replace juices with water (juices often contain large amounts of sugar)

 - abstain from alcohol

-- pay attention to the ingredients of the food
+- Pay attention to the ingredients of the food

 Which HRV value is good?

-What devices are available to measure HRV?
+What devices are available for measuring HRV?

-What are the costs for HRV measurement?
+What is the cost of HRV measurement?

 The cost is strongly related to the measuring device used.
 A one-time measurement (24h HRV) with a supervisor costs approx. 150-300€/measurement.
 If you buy your HRV measurement device with app, the cost drops to less than 1€/measurement after one year of use.
 In addition, you have the constant monitoring of HRV values and not just the picture from one day.